rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 The Prairie was protected by the Collector, the gentle giant fond of nature and live.

-The Hidden Forest was protected by the Smith, a fearsome hardworking women which could bent any element to her will.
+The Hidden Forest was protected by the Smith, a fearsome hardworking woman which could bent any element to her will.

 The Valley of Triumph had the Twins.
 They competed day and night, they never took a moment to rest.